 There isn't many businesses that have lasted that don't have a website, and your customers know it.
 They look for you, and when they can't find your small business website design, it can be concerning.
 Don't think your customers care about your website?
 Take a look at specifications customers said they want in a small business website.
 People care, and aren't all that patient.
 They aren't going to wait around to find all the info they are looking for, if you don't have a website, they'll find someone else.

 I can't even begin to count how many emails I've gotten from potential clients past 12:00 am.
 I don't answer then, because I'm hours into sleep by then.
 When I wake up, it's a great site to see that I am about to get a new client.
 More than 90% of those emails come through our website.
 We needed a great small business website, or we would have missed out on those late night customers.
+This is even true for a more traditional business like with roofing companies in Old Lyme and how they need to adapt to the information age.

 Just as you need a small business website to stay ahead, you also need one so you don't fall behind.
-It's not suprising that 50% of small business owners have invested in a website.
+It's not surprising that 50% of small business owners have invested in a website.
 Studies show that 72 percent of them go online to find educational material, reviews, and testimonials, according to this report.
 You need ensure that these types of resources are readily available on your website, or your potential customers will jump to another business that does have a small business website design.

 All of your top competition knew they needed a small business website, luckily they probably aren't very good.
 Many websites aren't responsive, which means they don't work well on all devices.
 Responsive websites aren't the way of the future, they are the way of the present.
 Learn more about what responsive website design is.